justinweiss/mongodb-cookbook/README.md

 Platform
 --------

-Known to work on Ubuntu, should work on Debian.
+Known to work on Ubuntu 10.4.
+Probably needs a little bit of work for older versions of Ubuntu and Debian.
+Probably needs more work for other OSs.

 ATTRIBUTES